J. R. R. Tolkien: Beowulf

-In the 1920s, Tolkien undertook a translation of Beowulf, which he finished in 1926, but did not publish.
-It was finally edited by his son and published in 2014, more than 40 years after Tolkien's death and almost 90 years after its completion.
+In the 1920s Tolkien undertook a translation of Beowulf, which he finished in 1926, but did not publish.
+It was later edited by his son Christopher and published in 2014.

 Ten years after finishing his translation, Tolkien gave a highly acclaimed lecture on the work, "Beowulf: The Monsters and the Critics", which had a lasting influence on Beowulf research.
 Lewis E. Nicholson said that the article is "widely recognized as a turning point in Beowulfian criticism", noting that Tolkien established the primacy of the poetic nature of the work as opposed to its purely linguistic elements.
 At the time, the consensus of scholarship deprecated Beowulf for dealing with childish battles with monsters rather than realistic tribal warfare; Tolkien argued that the author of Beowulf was addressing human destiny in general, not as limited by particular tribal politics, and therefore the monsters were essential to the poem.
 Where Beowulf does deal with specific tribal struggles, as at Finnsburg, Tolkien argued firmly against reading in fantastic elements.
-In the essay, Tolkien also revealed how highly he regarded Beowulf: "Beowulf is among my most valued sources"; this influence may be seen throughout his Middle-earth legendarium.
+In the essay, Tolkien revealed how highly he regarded Beowulf: "Beowulf is among my most valued sources"; this influence may be seen throughout his Middle-earth legendarium.

-According to Humphrey Carpenter, Tolkien began his series of lectures on Beowulf in a most striking way, entering the room silently, fixing the audience with a look, and suddenly declaiming in Old English the opening lines of the poem, starting "with a great cry of Hwæt!"
+According to Tolkien's biographer Humphrey Carpenter, Tolkien began his series of lectures on Beowulf in a most striking way, entering the room silently, fixing the audience with a look, and suddenly declaiming in Old English the opening lines of the poem, starting "with a great cry of Hwæt!"
 It was a dramatic impersonation of an Anglo-Saxon bard in a mead hall, and it made the students realize that Beowulf was not just a set text but "a powerful piece of dramatic poetry".
 Decades later, W. H. Auden wrote to his former professor, thanking him for the "unforgettable experience" of hearing him recite Beowulf, and stating: "The voice was the voice of Gandalf".

 Second World War

-In the run-up to the Second World War, Tolkien was earmarked as a codebreaker.
-In January 1939, he was asked to serve in the cryptographic department of the Foreign Office in the event of national emergency.
-Beginning on 27 March, he took an instructional course at the London HQ of the Government Code and Cypher School.
+In the run-up to the Second World War Tolkien was earmarked as a codebreaker.
+In January 1939 he was asked to serve in the cryptographic department of the Foreign Office in the event of national emergency.
+Beginning on 27 March, he took an instructional course at the London headquarters of the Government Code and Cypher School.
 He was informed in October that his services would not be required.

-In 1945, Tolkien moved to Merton College, Oxford, becoming the Merton Professor of English Language and Literature, in which post he remained until his retirement in 1959.
-He served as an external examiner for University College, Galway (now NUI Galway), for many years.
+In 1945 Tolkien moved to Merton College, Oxford, becoming the Merton Professor of English Language and Literature, in which post he remained until his retirement in 1959.
+He served as an external examiner for University College, Galway (now the University of Galway), for many years.
 In 1954 Tolkien received an honorary degree from the National University of Ireland (of which University College, Galway, was a constituent college).
 Tolkien completed The Lord of the Rings in 1948, close to a decade after the first sketches.